Hendawyy/Project_GCP_iTi/README.md

 # Infrastructure as Code (IAC) in Google Cloud Platform (GCP) ☁️

-This project showcases the power of Infrastructure as Code (IAC) through Terraform, enabling the creation of GCP ☁️ Infrastructure:
+This project showcases the power of Infrastructure as Code (IAC) through Terraform, enabling the creation of GCP ☁️ Infrastructure

 ## Project Components  🛠️